-The School Curriculum and Standards Authority sets, administers and marks the ATAR course examinations.
+The Authority sets, administers and marks the ATAR course examinations.

 Students who are enrolled in a Year 12 ATAR course pair of units are required to sit the ATAR course examination.
-There are both written and practical examinations for some ATAR courses.

-Note: for ATAR courses with practical components, students must complete both the written and practical examinations.
+For ATAR courses with practical components, students must sit both the written and practical examinations.

-If students do not sit an ATAR course examination and do not have an approved sickness/misadventure application for that course, the pair of units completed in that year will not contribute towards any of the WACE requirements.
+If students do not sit an ATAR course examination and do not have an approved Sickness/Misadventure Application for that course, the pair of units completed in that year will not contribute towards any of the WACE requirements.
 Students who do not sit the ATAR course examination will not have a course mark or grade recorded on their WASSA, nor will they receive a report for that ATAR course.

-Students enrolled in Interstate Languages, including Collaborative Curriculum and Assessment Framework for Languages (CCAFL), will sit examinations developed and organised by other states (see http://senior-secondary.scsa.wa.edu.au/syllabus-and-support-materials/languages/interstate-languages).
-Due to the timetabling of the interstate language written examinations, students are only able to enrol in one of these languages.
+Students enrolled in Interstate Languages, including Collaborative Curriculum and Assessment Framework for Languages (CCAFL), will sit examinations developed and organised by other states (see http://senior-secondary.scsa.wa.edu.au/syllabus-and-supportmaterials/languages/interstate-languages).
+Due to the timetabling of the Interstate Language written examinations, students are only able to enrol in one of these languages.